 Singleton, Green, DeAngelo, Sumter & Lampitt Bill Would Create Three-Year Pilot Program to Help Struggling Homeowners Reduce Mortgage Principal

-An Assembly panel on Thursday advanced legislation sponsored by Assembly Democrats Troy Singleton, Jerry Green, Wayne DeAngelo, Shavonda Sumter and Pamela Lampitt to create an innovative pilot program to help distressed New Jersey homeowners stay in their homes and avoid foreclosure.
+An Assembly panel on Monday continued advancing legislation sponsored by Assembly Democrats Troy Singleton, Jerry Green, Wayne DeAngelo, Shavonda Sumter and Pamela Lampitt to create an innovative pilot program to help distressed New Jersey homeowners stay in their homes and avoid foreclosure.

 “Behind every financially-troubled home is a family struggling to stay afloat and these families are part of larger communities struggling to rebound from the Great Recession,” said Singleton (D-Burlington).
 “The time for praying that the market will heal itself is long gone.
 As lawmakers, it’s our job to strengthen the fabric of our communities, particularly during times of crisis, and that’s what this bill will do.”